 EV prices are dictated by battery prices.
 Batteries are getting more expensive.

-However, I think there’s another possibility that I suspect we’ll be hearing more about.
+However, there’s another possibility that I suspect we’ll be hearing more about.
 Automakers and their supply chain partners (not to mention governments) have invested nearly $1 trillion dollars in electrifying global transportation.
 It’s been called the second industrial revolution, and one that will largely determine the world’s ability to combat man-made climate change.
 Automakers don’t want the EV revolution to fail.

 But with rising production costs forcing EV prices higher, what could they do to return affordability to the consumer?
 I expect automakers to begin announcing lower range, more affordable electric vehicles.
 Less range might leave you skeptical, but remember that $7.5 billion was allocated to creating a national charging network in America.